Nexfinity/CakeyBot-Wiki/en/core/setup-custom-bot/intent-verification.md

 title: Custom Bot Intent Verification
 description: A short guide to help you answer the privileged intent verification application for custom bots.
 published: 1
-date: 2026-06-21T19:11:17.648Z
+date: 2026-06-21T20:21:37.359Z
 tags:
 editor: markdown
 dateCreated: 2026-06-11T22:04:47.406Z
 ---

 > **Note:** This only affects custom bots that have more than 10,000 unique users across all servers it is in combined.
-If your bot does not have this many users then you can disreagrd this page.
+If your bot does not have this many users then you can disregard this page.
 {.is-warning}

 # Overview